BU-DEPEND-Lab/Racecar/F1tenth-Field/README.md

-# F1tenth - Platform Setup for Field tests
+# F1tenth - Platform Setup for Field Tests

 Once all the required installations have been performed, run the following commands to prepare the robot for autonomous control.